Gödel’s Substitution Function

 The idea is that, if

-- the number x in the function is a number that is a Gödel number that corresponds to a formal system formula with a free variable, and
+x in the function is a number that is a Gödel number that corresponds to a formal system formula with a free variable, and - the number

 The Use of the ‘Substitution’ Function in Gödel’s Proof